DATA606Project-TeamS/CapstoneProject-ObesityandML/README.md

     - Provide the required point of comparison when evaluating all other machine learning algorithms on your problem.
     - A benchmark is vital in evaluating whether a complex model is performing well, and enables us to address the accuracy/complexity tradeoff.

-After that, we use
+After that, we implemented
-- Random Forest Model
 - Logistic Regression Model
 - SVM Model
+- Decision Tree Model
+- Random Forest Model
+- XGBoost Model

+Results showed that XGBoost Model have the best accuracy compared to other models.